Door To Serenity Board of Directors

 (as of October 2019)

 Laurye Brunson was born and raised in Mobile, AL. She is happily married to Lisa Teggart, Executive Director of Door to Serenity.
 Laurye has a heart for helping others, especially those in recovery from drug and alcohol addiction.
-Laurye is an Associate Broker with Roberts Brothers, Inc. in Mobile and loves the opportunities this career affords her to meet people from all walks of life and help them with one of their very basic needs - housing.
+Laurye is the Director of Career Development with Roberts Brothers, Inc. in Mobile and loves the opportunities this career affords her to meet people from all walks of life and help them to excel in their Real Estate careers.
 She is also very active in the recovery community in Mobile, a community that continues to impact her life on a daily basis.
 Enjoying the gift of sobriety since June 25, 2011, Laurye is well aware that one of the best things she can do is share the gift that was so freely given to her!

 Kelly Finley is a 20 year news veteran.
 Many of you may listen to her every day on 92Zew, WNSP Sports Radio, 105.5 FM, 96.5 the Crab & The Soul as she shares "Tell Me Something Good", "251 Now", "Community Roundtable" and her daily newscasts as well!.
 Kelly is also President/CEO of KFin Productions.
 Kelly and her husband Judge Karlos Finley are the proud parents of 3 children.
 Her career has crisscrossed the globe as Finley lived and worked overseas in Tirana, Albania and Brussels, Belgium.
 She also anchored and reported news on television and radio airwaves in her hometown of Detroit, Michigan.
 Kelly's television career began in Yuma, Arizona, then Billings, Montana, San Diego, California was next, followed by Kansas City, Missouri and Mobile, Alabama.
 Kelly made her home here in Mobile, in 2013.
 Finley proudly served as the first civilian Family Readiness Officer in the United States Marine Corps (MWSG-37).
 Finley was the direct liaison between the colonel and four squadrons of Marines, sailors and their families (19,000+) and was responsible for leading four squadron Family Readiness Officers, as well.
 Kelly Finley is also the director of communications and public relations for the Dora Franklin Finley African-American Heritage Trail, is a proud board member of the Eastern Shore Chamber of Commerce, Visit Mobile, Mobile Baykeeper, AIDS Alabama South the Mobile Law Enforcement Foundation and is a member of the League of Women Voters.
 Kelly and her family enjoy volunteering at their church, City Hope.
 Kelly is a graduate of Wayne State University and holds her B.A. in Radio/Television.